onefoursix/streamsets-k8s-preloading-stage-libs/README.md

           name: shared-lib
 ```

-The InitContainer is defined like this, with two volumeMounts and a command that copies the stage lbe from the NFS Volume to the emptyDir:
+The InitContainer is defined like this, with two volumeMounts and a command that copies the stage libs from the NFS Volume to the emptyDir:

 ```
       initContainers: